nikomatsakis/babysteps/source/rust/no-implicit-copies/index.markdown

 - arrays can be embedded in record types as the final field, leading to a dynamically sized record;
 - large, deep copies will require an explicit `copy` keyword;
-- functions can designate a `new T` return type, meaning they return a `T` which is freshly allocated but where the user decides whether it is shared or unique.
 - move-mode parameters go away, replaced with a `move` keyword.

 ## Terminology: kinds of types